Omrod History, Family Crest & Coats of Arms

 Early Notables of the Omrod family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Omrod Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Omrod Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Omrod surname or a spelling variation of the name include: